-What first time home buyers need to know
+What should a first time home buyer know

 As a first time home buyer, borrowing money from a bank is like learning a foreign language for the first time.
 What does this payment mean?
 How do I budget for my deposit?
 Can I truly afford my dream home?